guardianproject-ops/terraform-acme-certs/README.md

 you must pass the private key.
 You can use the tls provider to generate them, or openssl.

+**NOTE**: It is not a good practice to use the same private key for both your account and your certificate.
+Make sure you use different keys.

 Example: genereate an P256 key with:
 ```
 openssl ecparam -name prime256v1 -genkey -noout